dgibbs64/ansible-role-linux_admin_packages/README.md

 # linux_admin_packages

-An [Ansible](https://www.ansible.com) role to install useful packages for Linux Administrators for Debian and RedHat based distros.
+An [Ansible](https://www.ansible.com) role to install useful various useful packages for available for Linux Administrators for Debian and RedHat based distros.
+As well as add global basic vimrc from https://github.com/amix/vimrc and add date stamps to history

 Please see tasks/main.yml for the list of packages installed.